jmhutchison/QGIS-Training-Manual/basic_map/symbology.rst

 to how the different map layers are rendered.
 This means that in some cases, having many symbol layers in one symbol can cause unexpected results.

-* Give the :guilabel:`streets` layer an extra symbol layer (using the methid for adding symbol layers demonstrated above).
+* Give the :guilabel:`streets` layer an extra symbol layer (using the method for adding symbol layers demonstrated above).
-* Give the base line a thickness of :kbd:`2.0`.
+* Give the base line a thickness of :kbd:`0.5`.
-* Give the top layer a thickness of :kbd:`0.5`.
+* Give the top layer a thickness of :kbd:`2.0`.

 You'll notice that this happens: